 Fall is here which means I’ll soon be craving all sorts of comfort foods!
 Macaroni and cheese has always been one of my favorites, but it usually feels more like a “special occasion” dish.
-Maybe that’s because it’s usually loaded up with tons of cheese and butter without a lot of redeeming health benefits.
+Maybe that’s because it’s often loaded up with tons of cheese and butter without a lot of redeeming health benefits.
 I can’t justify having it for dinner every night, but sometimes a girl needs her macaroni.
 Am I right?
 That’s where this lighter broccoli macaroni and cheese comes in.

 - 16 oz chickpea macaroni noodles (like Banza) or whole wheat noodles

 - 1 large head of broccoli, chopped